sourikghosh/Real-time-Chat-App/README.md

 # Real-time-Chat-App
-A real-time chat app learning web-sockets implementation using socket.io
+A real-time chat app to learning web-sockets implementation using socket.io